felipedamacenoteodoro/laravel-whatsapp-notification-channel/README.md

 Using the [notification facade][link-notification-facade] you can send a notification to multiple recipients at once.

-> If you're sending bulk notifications to multiple users, the Whatsapp Bot API will not allow more than 30 messages per second or so.
+> If you're sending bulk notifications to multiple users, the Whatsapp API will not allow more than 30 messages per second or so.
 > Consider spreading out notifications over large intervals of 8—12 hours for best results.
 >
 > Also note that your bot will not be able to send more than 20 messages per minute to the same group.
 >
 > If you go over the limit, you'll start getting `429` errors.
-For more details, refer Whatsapp Bots [FAQ](https://core.whatsapp.org/bots/faq#broadcasting-to-users).
+For more details, refer Whatsapp Api [FAQ](https://faq.whatsapp.com/).

 ```php
 use Illuminate\Support\Facades\Notification;